 Speed/memory.
-A, now slow, 1.5GHz Pentium does 3 million adds/sec.
-ENIAC did 5,000, three orders faster than any earlier machine.
-The first stored-memory computer, ENIAC could hold 200 digits.
+A, now aged, 1.5GHz Pentium does 3 million adds/sec.
+ENIAC did 5,000, three orders faster than earlier machines.
+The first stored-memory computer, ENIAC stored 200 digits.
 Input/output.
 Data flowed from one accumulator to the next, and after each accumulator finished a calculation, it communicated its results to the next in line.
 The accumulators were connected to each other manually.
 The 1949 computation of π to 2,037 places on ENIAC took 70 hours in which output had to be constantly reintroduced as input.

-A fascinating description of the ENIAC's technological and commercial travails is to be found in [22].
+A fascinating description of the ENIAC's technological and commercial travails is to be found in [25].
+Note that ENIAC as a child of the 1940's was called a 'calculator' not a computer.